Provides advice on IPR protection, including information on the registration of patents and trademarks.

 IP Attaché Contact For MENA Region

 Name: Peter Mehravari

 Abu Dhabi, UAE

-For more information, contact the Office of Intellectual Property Director, Stevan Mitchell at Stevan.Mitchell@trade.gov
+For more information, contact the Office of Standards and Intellectual Property Director, Stevan Mitchell at Stevan.Mitchell@trade.gov.

 While the West Bank does not have a modern intellectual property rights (IPR) regime in place, it is even less developed in Gaza.
 The respective authorities are well aware of the problem and are beginning to address the issues involved.
 The World Bank and other international donor organizations have developed and are conducting programs to promote awareness of the financial and trade benefits to be derived from observing international IPR standards and are currently assisting in the development of modern IPR laws.